 Occupational Objective: Position in health-related facilities such as hospitals, clinics, nursing homes, physicians’ offices, certain government agencies, or other health-related agencies.

-Admission Requirements: To enter the Certificate Practical Nursing program, the student must be a high school graduate or the equivalent.
-High school courses must include one unit of biology (lab) and one unit of algebra with a “C” grade or better.
-Students not having Biology and Algebra in high school must complete Biology 20 and Math 03.
-The Virginia Placement Test must be completed prior to consideration for the program.
-Students who do not meet the above requirements, or who do not score high enough on math, writing, and reading tests to be eligible for ENG 101, must enroll in the college Developmental Studies program to gain proficiency in this area.
+Admission Requirements: To enter the Certificate Practical Nursing program student must be a high school graduate or equivalent.
+High School courses must include one unit of biology with a lab and one unit of algebra with a “C” grade or better.
+Students not having biology and algebra can take Biology 20 and complete MTE 1-3.
+The student must demonstrate competency in both math and English via either the Virginia Placement Test or the Multiple Measures Placement Policy.
+For students that do not meet the requirements they must enroll in the college Developmental Studies program to gain proficiency in this area.
 Applicants must have a “C” or better reflecting a cumulative GPA of 2.5 or better in high school or college.
-All students must take the TEAS V test for consideration of entrance into the practical nursing program and score accordingly to meet program entrance criteria.
-Entrance to the program is based on the highest ranking of GPA, TEAS V test scores, available program positions.
-Background checks and drug screens of all students entering the program is required and must be cleared prior to any clinical placement in order for students to complete the program requirements and continue in the program. .
+All students must take the HESI admission test or the TEAS if applying to other healthcare programs within the past 5 years with scores that meet the program requirements for consideration of entrance into the practical nursing program.
+If you have taken these tests and not scored well then you are encouraged to repeat to obtain a higher score.
+Entrance is based on highest ranking GPA, HESI admission test results or TEAS test results, and available seats.

 The SWCC service region is Buchanan, Dickenson(partial), Russell, Tazewell counties.

 The nursing law of Virginia addresses criteria for application for licensure.
 The Virginia State Board of Nursing has the power to deny opportunity to procure license through testing if the applicant has willfully committed a felony/misdemeanor under laws of the Commonwealth of Virginia or of the United States.